Buying The Best Burial Insurance Ohio In 2023 (Sample Rates)

 Crematory accounts for 25% of Ohio burials.
 In Ohio, a full-service funeral service can cost up to $5,000 or more.
 Some crematories only let funeral directors make arrangements for cremation.

-Before a body can be cremated, there is usually a 24-hour waiting time, except if the death was caused by a disease you can spread.
+Before a body can be cremated, there is usually a 24-hour waiting time, except if a disease caused the death, you can spread.

 No rules about where the ashes go after a person are cremated.
 Most ashes are kept in urns or mausoleums on the grounds of cemeteries.

-Some families decide to put some of the ashes into jewelry or other keepsakes.
+Some families put some of the ashes into jewelry or other keepsakes.
 If you will spread the ashes, check to see if there are any rules about where they can be spread.